Veneers are one of a number of different cosmetic dentistry options available to improve the look of your teeth.

 Snap on Smile

 About: The original snap on veneers, manufactured by US firm DenMat.
 Offered through dental practices.
-Most popular in the USA, but available in the UK and many other countries too.
+Most popular in the USA, but available in many other countries too.
 You cannot order online.
 They are generally the best quality, but also the most expensive.

 Approximate cost: Prices vary from about $1000-3500 per arch, but average prices tend to be around $1500.
 There is often a slight discount for both arches. $500-1000 for a partial arch.

 About: Perhaps one of, if not the biggest online brand for veneers.
-There have 2 different products, the classic and the platinum and offer single arch veneers as well as packages for both.
+There have 3 different products, the moment, classic and the platinum and offer single arch veneers as well as packages for both.
 A one off payment price as well as finance options.
-Requires impressions to be taken at home.
-Available in the USA and UK
+It requires impressions to be taken at home.
+Available in the USA, Canada and UK.

 About: A UK based company offering full arch veneers.
 You buy each arch with no discount for buying a full set.
 Requires impressions to be taken at home.
 Payment plans offered as well as a one off payment.
 They ship worldwide, so as a US resident you can order from them.